What Is Fast-Tracking in Project Management?

 As the PMBOK Guide points out, “fast-tracking may result in rework and increased risk.”
 For instance, the project may become more difficult to control because of increased complexity.
 The overall quality and efficiency of the work may also suffer due to tasks beginning in the middle of other tasks.

 When both the fast-tracking and crashing techniques are applied, budget increase/overrun is also a possibility.
-This is because the crashing technique requires adding additional resources (overtime, manpower, etc.) to a project for the purpose of faster completion.
+This is because the crashing technique requires adding additional resources (overtime, workforce, etc.) to a project for faster completion.